Kashmiri Pandits warn of mass migration if they are not shifted to safe locations from Valley

 Targeted killings have led to the death of seven civilians this month in the Valley.
 Since January, at least 16 targeted killings, including those of police officials, teachers and village heads, have been reported, according to The Indian Express.

-On Tuesday, hundreds of Kashmiri Pandits blocked highways in Kulgam and Srinagar and demaned that they are relocated from the Valley.
+On Tuesday, hundreds of Kashmiri Pandits blocked highways in Kulgam and Srinagar and demanded to be relocated from the Valley.

 “We have decided that if the government does not take any concrete steps for us within 24 hours, there will be mass migration again,” one of the protestors told PTI.